Gamaran: Publication

 Gamaran, written and illustrated by Yousuke Nakamaru, was serialized in Kodansha's shōnen manga magazine Weekly Shonen Magazine from May 13, 2009, to June 26, 2013.

 The manga is licensed digitally in English by Kodansha USA and the first volume was released on September 20, 2022.

-A sequel manga series, titled Gamaran: Shura (我間乱 ―修羅―), which focuses on Iori Sengoku, has been serialized in Kodansha's Magazine Pocket app since March 7, 2018.
+A sequel manga series, titled Gamaran: Shura (我間乱 ―修羅―), which focuses on Iori Sengoku, was serialized in Kodansha's Magazine Pocket app from March 7, 2018 to February 27, 2025.
 The sequel manga is also licensed digitally in English by Kodansha USA and the first volume was released on October 25, 2022.